 Therapists tend to charge according to sessions while some life coaches set their price as packages, ranging from 6 weeks to more than 6 months.
 Health insurance often covers therapy.
 Therapists can use reimbursement codes for the treatment of specific mental health problems.
 In contrast, this does not apply to life coaches as they do not assign diagnoses.

 In the end, both therapists and life coaches help clients in making positive changes in their lives.
+As what Marcia Naomi Berger, MSW, LCSW, said, “Practitioners in both disciplines may be good listeners, supportive, and encourage clients to set goals.”
 They may differ in their focus, approach, educational background, and scope of practice.
 But these should not be a big deal.
 What matters most is that people get help to grow, deal with their problems, and become more emotionally stable.